-If you'd like to be involved in the project reference group and we aren't already in touch, please reach out info@pmcsa.ac.nz 10 Environment Committee briefing in investigate food waste in New Zealand 2020, accessed 21 April 2022 11 Transforming recycling: Consultation document, accessed 5 December 2022 12 Aotearoa New Zealand's first Emissions Reduction Plan 2022, accessed 5 December 2022 13 New Zealand Food Waste Audits 2018, accessed 21 April 2022 Project timing, sequencing, and relationship to other work We anticipate that this project will be completed by mid- to late-2023, with a series of reports produced in turn, but with sequencing overlaps and connections drawn between each report to create a holistic evidence base and interrelated series of recommendations.
+10 Environment Committee briefing in investigate food waste in New Zealand 2020, accessed 21 April 2022 11 Transforming recycling: Consultation document, accessed 5 December 2022 12 Aotearoa New Zealand's first Emissions Reduction Plan 2022, accessed 5 December 2022 13 New Zealand Food Waste Audits 2018, accessed 21 April 2022 several thematic through lines across the workstreams, with food safety and nutrition being particularly important recurring themes.
+Project timing, sequencing, and relationship to other work We anticipate that this project will be completed by early- to mid-2024, with a series of reports produced in turn, but with sequencing overlaps and connections drawn between each report to create a holistic evidence base and interrelated series of recommendations.
 We will build on existing work, including a food waste report and set of recommendations provided to the Environment Committee in 2020.14 We are working to align the delivery of our reports with relevant government milestones.
 To that end, after characterising the nature and extent of the problem, we began by exploring food rescue to ensure that aspect of the project was ready in time to support MSD's Food Secure Communities strategic refresh.
-Other relevant government workstreams include MfE's work on waste management (including their proposal to mandate kerbside organic waste collection)15 and inclusion of organic waste in the Emission Reductions Plan, 16 as well as cross-agency food systems work involving multiple government departments.
-17 Non-governmental and intergovernmental milestones and workstreams are important to bear in mind too.
-These include the urgent need to pursue global climate change mitigation in what has been described as the critical decade for climate action and the United Nations' work on measuring food waste to monitor progress towards Sustainable Development Goal 12.3.18 With efforts to tackle food waste ramping up globally, we will ensure our work is informed by insights from abroad, including but not limited to initiatives in Australia, 19 the Netherlands, 20 and the UK.
-21 Since starting the project in April 2022, we have published two reports in the series, as well as a web resource on household food waste: - Report 1 Food waste: A global and local problem - Report 2 Food rescue in 2022: Where to from here? - Web resource What can I do with my food waste?

-In 2023, subject to confirmation from the Prime Minister, we plan to produce and publish two further substantive reports, as well as a summary report: - Report 3 This report will explore options for capturing value from food waste which isn't prevented or rescued, such as upcycling, conversion to animal feed, composting, and anaerobic digestion.
-It relates closely to the published web resource. - Report 4 This report will focus on food waste prevention at all stages of the food supply chain, from primary production through to consumer food waste prevention. - Summary report This report will collate key messages and all recommendations from the project and add recommendations to capture opportunities at the interface between workstreams.
-14 Environment Committee briefing in investigate food waste in New Zealand 2020, accessed 21 April 2022 15 Transforming recycling: Consultation document, accessed 5 December 2022 16 Aotearoa New Zealand's first Emissions Reduction Plan 2022, accessed 17 May 2022 17 Food waste: A global and local problem, accessed 5 December 2022 18 Sustainable Development Goal 12.3: "By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses."
+Other relevant government workstreams include MfE's work on waste management (including their updated waste strategy)15 and inclusion of organic waste in the Emission Reductions Plan,16 as well as cross-agency food systems work involving multiple government departments.17 Non-governmental and intergovernmental milestones and workstreams are important to bear in mind too.
+These include the urgent need to pursue global climate change mitigation in what has been described as the critical decade for climate action and the United Nations' work on measuring food waste to monitor progress towards Sustainable Development Goal 12.3.18 With efforts to tackle food waste ramping up globally, we will ensure our work is informed by insights from abroad, including but not limited to initiatives in Australia,19 the Netherlands,20 and the UK.21 Since starting the project in April 2022, we have published two reports in the series, as well as a web resource on household food waste: - Report 1 Food waste: A global and local problem - Report 2 Food rescue in 2022: Where to from here? - Web resource What can I do with my food waste?
+Subject to confirmation from the Prime Minister, we plan to produce and publish two further substantive reports: - Report 3 This report will explore options for capturing value from food waste which isn't prevented or rescued, such as upcycling, conversion to animal feed, composting, and anaerobic digestion.
+It relates closely to the published web resource. - Report 4 This report will focus on food waste prevention at all stages of the food supply chain, from primary production through to consumer food waste prevention.
+In addition, it will collate key message and recommendations from preceding reports.
+14 Environment Committee briefing in investigate food waste in New Zealand 2020, accessed 21 April 2022 15 Te rautaki para | Waste strategy accessed 1 July 2023 16 Aotearoa New Zealand's first Emissions Reduction Plan 2022, accessed 17 May 2022 17 Food waste: A global and local problem, accessed 5 December 2022 18 Sustainable Development Goal 12.3: "By 2030, halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses."
 19 E.g. Australian Government - Tackling Australia's food waste, accessed 4 May 2022 20 E.g. No Waste Network, accessed 30 June 2022 21 E.g. WRAP UK - Food Waste Reduction Roadmap, accessed 4 May 2022